deepsquare-io/ClusterFactory/README.md

 which makes it difficult to scale.
 We believe that **flexibity**, **repeatability**, **availability** and **ease of use** should be prioritized for managing and scaling HPC clusters.

-This is why we are developing ClusterFactory CE:
+This is why we are developing ClusterFactory:

 - **Performance-oriented**: Integrates a key-in-hand HPC stack including Slurm, MPI, DFS, etc.
 - **Highly configurable**: With Helm, all configuration is done in a single `values.yaml` file.